 Grammy award-winning recording artist speaks out for ostomy awareness and support

 The emotions all came flowing back.
 While touring at a radio station earlier this year in Louisville, Kentucky recording artist Damon Little heard of the tragic suicide of a 10-year-old boy Seven Bridges.
-There was a part of his own story that he now felt compelled to reveal for the first time – he too had lived with a colostomy as Seven once did.
+There was a part of his own story that he had just recently felt compelled to reveal for the first time – he too had lived with a colostomy as Seven once did.

 “This boy’s story was my story.
 The feelings of isolation and pain of endless surgeries” says Little who had an ostomy for most of his youth until a reversal at age thirteen.
 Though many young ostomates are now encouraged to be active his teachers and parents at the time sheltered him from sports and other children, because of his ostomy.

 Earlier in the year while working on a new inspirational song “Be Alright,” he could not shake the feeling that something was missing.
-Seven’s death inspired him to record a testimony about his past on the track.
+Still unaware about Seven’s death he was inspired to record a testimony about his past on the track.
 It felt like it was a natural fit for the song’s powerful message.

-Little also wanted to do more to help people living with an ostomy.
-He reached out to United Ostomy Associations of America (UOAA) to see what could be done to help the next person in need.
+After learning of Seven’s death the song seemed like fate and Little also wanted to do more to help people living with an ostomy.
+He and his wife reached out to United Ostomy Associations of America (UOAA) to see what could be done to help the next person in need.

 UOAA is now working with Little to spread the news of our 300 affiliated support groups, national advocacy program, and free educational resources available to all those seeking ostomy information and support.
 He is speaking out live on radio interviews and on stage at events around the country.
 His story is already touching people and compelling them to do more.